cijamie/jme.log/_posts/2026-09-17-algorithmic-extremism-leaderless-radicalization.md

     </p>

     <p>
       The Blackpill, by contrast, renders conventional negotiation structurally impossible.
 Because its grievances are anchored in immutable physical attributes and an all-encompassing nihilism, there is no legislative reform, welfare program, or treaty that can satisfy the ideology's demands.
-Consequently, the only logical conclusion within the internal doctrine of the Blackpill is catastrophic: either passive suicide ("roping") or a violent, communicative exit strike—frequently romanticized across forums as the "beta uprising."
+Consequently, the only logical conclusion within the internal doctrine of the Blackpill is catastrophic: either passive suicide ("roping") or a violent, communicative exit strike, frequently romanticized across forums as the "beta uprising."
     </p>

     <div class="stepper-footer-controls">